TusharMohapatra07/Notes-cli/README.md

 - **Update**: Modify the content of existing notes.
 - **Delete**: Remove unwanted notes.

-## Setup
-To use this notes app, follow these steps:
-1. Clone this repository to your local machine.
-2. Make sure you have Node.js installed.
-3. Navigate to the project directory in your terminal.
-4. Run `npm install` to install dependencies.
-5. Start the app by running `node app.js`.

 ## Usage
 ### Adding a Note
 To add a new note, use the following command: